drshahizan/software-engineering/project/documentation/std/sec02/alpha/readme.md

    infrastructure to host the application, storage devices for data management, and network infrastructure for seamless communication.

 3. Software: The development team will require appropriate software tools and technologies to build and deploy the room rental system.
-This may include programming languages (such as HTML, CSS, JavaScript, and backend languages like Python, PHP, or Java), web development frameworks, database management systems (e.g., MySQL, PostgreSQL), and version control systems for collaborative development.
+This may include programming languages (such as HTML, CSS, JavaScript, and backend languages like PHP), web development frameworks, database management systems (e.g., MySQL), and version control systems for collaborative development.

 4. User Feedback and Testing: Conducting user testing and gathering feedback from college staff and students is essential for improving the system.
 This may require arranging user testing sessions, collecting feedback through surveys or interviews, and allocating resources to analyze and incorporate user suggestions.